F*ck Mordheim: City of the Damned

 Playing Mordheim is like signing up for a dysfunctional relationship.
 You might forgive the first few fights that you lose because it's most likely your fault anyway for not understanding Mordheim enough.
 After some time together, though, you'll think you have a better understanding of it and after those orgasmic victories, it will feel like you've turned a corner in this relationship.
 You and Mordheim will be a happy couple, capable of hours of fun and success without miscommunication.
 Then comes the inevitable fight when it just screams "Fuck you" in your face for the first time.
 What brought this on?
 Why did this happen?
 Was it your fault?
 Was it something you said or did?
 Or is it just being unfairly aggressive?
 You might try to understand Mordheim more by going to a couples counselor, but it will just convince the counselor that you're trying to play the victim and that you just aren't doing enough for Mordheim.
 It's your fault that you keep losing and disappointing Mordheim.
 If you just accept its bad behavior and move on, you'll have a better relationship.

-But enough of that metaphor.If you didn't catch what I was hinting at, what I was actually saying was: Mordheim's a fun game, but man do I hate it some times.
-Here's some reasons why.
+But enough of that metaphor.
+If you didn't catch what I was hinting at, what I was actually saying was: Mordheim's a fun game, but man do I hate it sometimes.
+Here are some reasons why.

 Urge to Kill Rising...

 This game is hard.
 It's the most difficult and unforgiving game I've played since Darkest Dungeon, XCOM: Enemy Unknown, and Dark Souls.
-All three of those games I thoroughly enjoy, partially for their unforgiving nature that motivates me to not only win, but to win well.
+All three of those games I thoroughly enjoy, partially for their unforgiving nature that motivates me to not only win but to win well.
 Victory achieved in those games is satisfying because you know the stakes and the obstacles involved.
 Winning against insurmountable odds through luck can be entertaining, but winning because of my skill and strategy is much more exciting and satisfying.
 Mordheim gives you the same sort of odds as the rest, then it stacks a few more against you.

 I enjoy a challenge and I even enjoy it when a game takes a challenge and ups the ante a little bit to give the challenge a daunting nature.
 It's something that Dark Souls did very well.
 It's something that when you overcome it, the satisfaction of victory is near-unmatched.
 However, Dark Souls does not require you to account for a particular gameplay mechanic that games like Mordheim, XCOM, and Darkest Dungeon do.
-In those games, you are at the mercy of the invisible dice-roll.
+In those games, you are at the mercy of the invisible dice roll.
 It's a very common mechanic to have when the gameplay isn't action-based, so it comes with the territory of a turn-based strategy or RPG.
 Yet, it is probably THE mechanic that manages to make my blood boil the most when it is working as intended.

-All three of those turn-based strategy games have elicited similar rage-induced tantrums or bitter outbursts for how I felt a victory, or just a decent outcome was robbed from me due to a bad dice roll.
-It's actually quite difficult to decide which game has managed to piss me off more as they each have had their moments—XCOM has been codenamed "Broadside of a Barn" between me and Meghan for how often I would complain about my soldiers being such terrible shots that I would use the familiar idiom.
+All three of those turn-based strategy games have elicited similar rage-induced tantrums or bitter outbursts for how I felt a victory or just a decent outcome was robbed from me due to a bad dice roll.
+It's actually quite difficult to decide which game has managed to piss me off more as they each have had their moments—XCOM has been codenamed "Broadside of a Barn" between me and my girlfriend for how often I would complain about my soldiers being such terrible shots that I would use the familiar idiom.
 After my last experience with Mordheim though, I feel that an overt nickname along the lines of "masochistic torture" is appropriate.

 Considerable Planning Required

 As the commander of your scavenging warband trying to make ends meet in this dilapidated city of opposing forces, you have to decide which mission has the best chances for success and what is worth the lives of your soldiers.
-To force players to continue to go out on dangerous missions rather than just sitting it out for a few days, waiting for better options, or waiting for new items to hit the storefront, the game has a system in place that requires players deliver a resource, called Wyrdstone, to their noble lord who is funding your whole excursion into the hell-hole town.
-Failure to deliver the necessary amount of Wyrdstone within the time-limit causes an increased demand for the resource, which then leads to Game Over if that demand is not met.
+To force players to continue to go out on dangerous missions rather than just sitting it out for a few days, waiting for better options, or waiting for new items to hit the storefront, the game has a system in place that requires players to deliver a resource, called Wyrdstone, to their noble lord who is funding your whole excursion into the hell-hole town.
+Failure to deliver the necessary amount of Wyrdstone within the time limit causes an increased demand for the resource, which then leads to Game Over if that demand is not met.
 You're not allowed to play it safe.

 The best you can do is plan out your missions and soldiers effectively.
 This means constantly reviewing your soldiers and their inventory to make sure they have the weapons and armor that best suit their class.
 This also requires that you level up your soldiers accordingly, and Mordheim is not a game that allows for generalists.
-Whatever is your guy's highest starting stats, are the only things you should be improving in the early game.
+Whatever your guy's highest starting stats, are the only things you should be improving in the early game.
 You don't gain many stat points before the game ramps up the challenge.
 Plus, in order to use any special skills or to even see much of a difference in their success on the battlefield, you are much better off making each soldier a specialist and min-maxing your statistics.

 This, of course, means that you may run into problems if any of your guys are injured in a battle.
-If any soldier falls in battle, more invisible dice-rolls are happening to determine what will happen to them at the end of the match.
-Most of the time, the warrior returns from the battlefield undamaged, with no side-effects.
+If any soldier falls in battle, more invisible dice rolls are happening to determine what will happen to them at the end of the match.
+Most of the time, the warrior returns from the battlefield undamaged, with no side effects.
 Sometimes the soldier will return with injuries, though, which can range from minor to serious in terms of how much it affects the character.
-Some side-effects are basic stat deductions, while others completely debilitate the character so they can no longer traverse the map because they lost a leg.
+Some side effects are basic stat deductions, while others completely debilitate the character so they can no longer traverse the map because they lost a leg.
 Or they can't see anything to their left or right because they lost an eye, which is rendered to their person in gruesome detail with a scarred face and blank eye.
 It's a nice touch, but with the seriousness of their debuffs, I'd almost prefer they just die on the battlefield.
 Maybe I'm just a heartless commander.

 Know Your Enemy